Don't dismiss them as 'crackpots': Who are Canada's yellow vest protesters? | CBC News

 In January 2017, soon after U.S. President Donald Trump put in place a travel ban on people from seven Muslim-majority countries, Prime Minister Justin Trudeau delivered a message via Twitter: "To those fleeing persecution, terror & war, Canadians will welcome you, regardless of your faith.
 Diversity is our strength #Welcome to Canada."

-Not long after that, the flood of irregular border crossings into Canada spiked, and some asylum seekers were put up in hotels while their claims were being processed.
-Critics said Trudeau's tweet had contributed to the border crossing issue.
+Not long after that, the flood of irregular border crossings into Canada spiked.
+Some asylum seekers were put up in hotels while their claims were being processed.
+Critics said Trudeau's tweet contributed to the border crossing issue.

-Then, in December, Trudeau signed the United Nations global migration pact, which is meant to provide an understanding among nations about how to deal with the global migration crisis.
+Then, in December, Trudeau signed the United Nations global migration pact, a non-binding initiative designed to provide an understanding among nations about how to deal with the global migration crisis.

 At the same time, people in Western Canada have been losing their jobs, and projects that could bring work to area — like pipelines — are stalled.
 And a carbon tax appears on their heating bill.
 And their restaurant and child care bills go up, tied to the latest hike in Alberta's minimum wage.